jhudsl/tidyversecourse/manuscript/prediction.md

 1     12.0     12.0
 ```

 We can see that our confidence interval is very similar but slightly different from the results we obtained using the `t.test()` function and the `lm()` function.
 This is because we used a different method to calculate the confidence interval based on the bootstrap samples.
-Furthermore, the results will vary every time the code is run because the bootstrap samples are randomly created each time.
+Furthermore, the results will vary every time the code is run because the bootstrap samples are randomly created each time (unless you set a seed with set.seed).

 We can also make a visualization of the null distribution of the bootstrap samples using the `visualize()` function.